 Following a review of the tenure of Independent Non-Executive Directors, Dato' Noordin Bin Md.
-Noor and Mr. Saw Chin Eng, who have served as Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years each as at the end of the financial year under review, have been recommended by the Board to continue to act as Independent Non-Executive Directors, subject to shareholders' approval at the forthcoming Annual General Meeting of the Company.
+Noor and Mr. Saw Chin Eng, who have served as Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years each as at the end of the financial year under review Directors and Madam Teoh Siew Tin, who has served as an Independent Non-Executive Director of the Company and will reach the nine years limit on 29 October 2017, have been recommended by the Board to continue to act as Independent Non-Executive subject to shareholders' approval at the forthcoming Annual General Meeting of the Company.
 Key justifications for their recommended continuance as Independent Non-Executive Directors are as follows: